 You can work with the settings for the current picture using the commands in the Settings menu under the main menu:

-- Copy to Clipboard – this copies the current picture’s settings to the Clipboard
+- Copy Adjustments to Clipboard – this copies the current picture’s settings to the Clipboard

-- Paste from Clipboard – this pastes settings from the Clipboard into the current picture
+- Paste Adjustments from Clipboard – this pastes settings from the Clipboard into the current picture

-- Save Preset – this saves the current settings to a preset with a name of your choice
+- Apply Default Adjustments – this saves the current settings to a preset with a name of your choice

-- Paste Current Settings to All Files – applies the current settings to all files in the folder
+- Apply Adjustments to All Files – applies the current settings to all files in the folder

-- Make Current Settings the Default – use this to create your own custom default settings.
+- Make Current Edis the Default – use this to create your own custom default settings.
 These are automatically applied to pictures when they are first loaded into Develop.

 Stored Presets are listed in the Side Panel, in the group named Settings.
 Move the mouse over a preset to see a small preview how it will affect the picture.
 Click a preset to apply it.

-To apply settings to multiple pictures at once, mark those pictures in the Filmstrip, right-click one of them, and then in the right-click menu, use the item named Apply Current Settings.
+To apply settings to multiple pictures at once, mark those pictures in the Filmstrip, right-click one of them, and then in the right-click menu, use the item named Paste Develop Module Adjustments.
 You can also use the Browser’s right-click menu for work with settings.

 Adjusting Batches of Pictures